ajohnson1/ajohnson1.github.io/bobsonly.md

 ## 78 complete B-block peals

 There are some more peals based on combining all the rows of several B-blocks into larger round blocks.
 If all the sixes were separated then for these peals it would be possible to arrange them into 78 whole B-blocks with some sixes left over, so in the peal all the pieces of all 78 B-blocks are present and complete.
 This is for the convenience of classifying the peals as the choice of which pair of B-blocks with the same bells behind does not affect this statistic, neither does adding or removing 3 bobs in a Q-set [where the same 3 bells are affected by the call and the other bells are in the same position at each call].
+Here are the [4 sets of blocks](oddblocks/oddblocks_78.txt).

 ### 73 round blocks
 Here is the first block.